ori-goals/lfd-min-human-effort/README.md

 1. Copy the learn_to_manipulate package into your catkin workspace.

-2. In learn_to_manipulate/models there is a folder called hokuyo_mod which is modified laser model with a lower number of beams and limited arm.
+2. In learn_to_manipulate/models there is a folder called hokuyo_mod which is modified laser model with a lower number of beams and limited arc.
 Gazebo needs to be able to find and load this model.
 The easiest way to achieve this is to copy the hokuyo_mod folder in this directory onto your computer: /home/username/.gazebo/models

 3. Install packages for controlling the robot arm: